How to Deal with Allergies?

 Allergies can run in families and may be hereditary.
-They can start during childhood through the exposure to factors such as pets, although there is also evidence that some pets protect from developing allergies.
+They can start during childhood through the exposure to factors such as pets, although there is also evidence that pets may protect from developing allergies.

 Allergies and Asthma

 Although allergies may seem to be not as threatening as other diseases such as cancer that seems to be absent in those who have allergies, they can lead to other health problems such as asthma, where similar approaches are undertaken when dealing with it, such as avoidance of its triggers.
-Just like with allergies, asthma sufferers should avoid colds, changes in temperatures, smoking, dust, strong doors, and certain allergens, such as pollen, pets and dust mites.
+Just like with allergies, asthma sufferers should avoid colds, changes in temperatures, smoking, dust, strong doors, and certain allergens, such as pollen, pets, and dust mites.

 The same substances that trigger allergies also trigger asthma and avoiding and treating allergies may also prevent the development of asthma.
 Allergies are often associated with histamine release, where antihistamines are prescribed, but they can have also unwanted results.
 The incidents of asthma increased in the Western world three times.

-Asthma can also be triggered by allergy to cats.
+Asthma can also be triggered by an allergy to cats.
 Cat allergy is not necessarily reduced through exposure to cats but can cause respiratory problems.